GandhiCloudLab/IBM-App-Modern-Workshop/12-ama-lab/readme.md

 ## 1. Download Setup and Demo Guides

-**Note :** Skip this section, if you have already completed the this section in MoRE Lab.
+**Note :** Skip this section, if you have already completed this section in MoRE Lab.

 1. Already you might have downloaded the `More Setup Guide` and `Demo Guide` from the techzone URL https://techzone.ibm.com/collection/mo-re--ama-demos-and-environment-2q25-release/resources